AtanasovAtanas/interactive-content/EN/10-Workshop/01-SmartArray-Class.md

 }
 ```

-Keep in mind that if the **internal array** has length of **4** this doesn’t mean that our collection holds 4 elements.
+Keep in mind that if the **internal array** has a length of **4** this doesn’t mean that our collection holds 4 elements.
-So, we need a field which will keep the information of the actual size of the elements in the structure.
+So, we need a field which will keep the information about the actual size of the elements in the structure.

 This field should be updated **every** single time when we **make changes** related to the **count** of the elements like **adding** or **removing**.